goslo/AVR-Projects/AVR-SDK1/Danni_LCD/readme.txt

-This is the Danni LCD code & library? to use a HD44780 LCD display.
+fThis is the Danni LCD code & library? to use a HD44780 LCD display.
 You have to define you display type and define pin #'s in main.h.
-Maybe not as sulll featured as Fleury LCD library.
+Maybe not as full featured as the Fleury LCD library.